birdatdotty/importModule/README.md

 # importModule
 I write lib for import library as module your app

-For start I use qmake, but i write CMake and maby other
+For start I use qmake, but i write CMake and maybe other